ErikFortune/fgv/libraries/ts-json-base/etc/ts-json-base.api.md

 import { Converter } from '@fgv/ts-utils';
 import { Result } from '@fgv/ts-utils';
+import { Validator } from '@fgv/ts-utils';

 // @public
 export function classifyJsonValue(from: unknown): Result<JsonValueType>;

+declare namespace Converters {
+    export {
+        IJsonConverterContext,
+        jsonPrimitive,
+        jsonObject,
+        jsonArray,
+        jsonValue
+    }
+}
+export { Converters }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Files"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 function convertJsonDirectorySync<T>(srcPath: string, options: IDirectoryConvertOptions<T>): Result<IReadDirectoryItem<T>[]>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Files"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 function convertJsonDirectoryToMapSync<T, TC = unknown>(srcPath: string, options: IDirectoryToMapConvertOptions<T, TC>): Result<Map<string, T>>;